Tomaree National Park

 Read more about Tomaree National Park

 It’s an excellent spot for whale watching and offers a range of scenic walks, including the short Wreck Beach walk through coastal angophora forest and the longer Morna Point walk that comes alive with spring wildflowers.
-Keep your eyes out for koalas dozing high in the trees.
+As you walk, look for sea eagles in the sky, koalas dozing high in the trees, and echidnas on the ground.

-The park’s beaches are pretty places for a family barbecue and there are picnic facilities around Anna Bay and Fishermans Bay - enjoy a swim or snorkel or head to One Mile Beach for some surfing.
-There are some good places for fishing, though you’ll need to check the marine park zoning before setting out.
+The park’s beaches are pretty places for a family barbecue and there are picnic facilities around Anna Bay, Fingal Bay, and Fishermans Bay.
+Enjoy a swim or snorkel at the beaches patrolled by lifeguards including One Mile Beach, Fingal Bay Beach, or Birubi Beach.
+Although there are some good places for fishing you’ll need to check the marine park zoning before setting out.

-However you choose to spend your time in Tomaree National Park, make sure you hike the Tomaree Head Summit walk.
-It’s not difficult and you’ll be rewarded with panoramic views over Port Stephens, the coast and Broughton, Cabbage Tree and Boondelbah islands nature reserves.
+However you choose to spend your time in Tomaree National Park, make sure you hike Tomaree Head Summit.
+It’s steep but short and you’ll be rewarded with panoramic ocean views over Port Stephens, and Broughton, Cabbage Tree and Boondelbah Islands nature reserves.
 While you’re there, check out the historic gun emplacements, part of Fort Tomaree and built in 1941 as part of Australia’s World War II east coast defence system.

 Current alerts in this area